-- (1) The database operator must not disclose restricted information from the database except - (a) in accordance with section 87(2) or (3), or - (b) where authorised by regulations under this section.

-The Secretary of State may by regulations make provision authorising the disclosure from the database of restricted information where the disclosure is necessary to enable or facilitate compliance with a statutory requirement specified (a) in the regulations, 5 to enable or facilitate compliance with a requirement of a rule of law specified in the regulations, or to facilitate the exercise of statutory functions specified in the regulations.
-The regulations may - 10 specify the manner and form in which the information may be disclosed, and impose restrictions on the use and further disclosure of information disclosed under the regulations.
-(4) A disclosure authorised by the regulations does not breach- 15 any obligation of confidence owed by the database operator, or any other restriction on the disclosure of information (however imposed).
-Nothing in this section or the regulations authorises the making of a disclosure that would contravene the data protection legislation (but in determining 20 whether a disclosure would do so, take into account the powers conferred by this section and the regulations).
-(6) A person commits an offence if the person knowingly or recklessly discloses restricted information in contravention of - subsection (1), or 25 a restriction on further disclosure imposed by regulations under this section.
-A person guilty of an offence under subsection (6) is liable on summary conviction to a fine.
-In this section - 30 "data protection legislation" has the same meaning as in the Data Protection Act 2018 (see section 3 of that Act); "restricted information" means information that is not made available to the public by virtue of regulations under section 87, and 35 relates to and identifies a particular person (including a body corporate).
-For the purposes of subsection (8) information identifies a particular person if the identity of that personcan be deduced from the information, or
+- (1) The database operator must not disclose restricted information from the database except- - (a) in accordance with section 78(2), or - (b) where authorised by regulations under this section. - (2) The Secretary of State may by regulations make provision authorising the disclosure from the database of restricted information where the disclosure is necessary - a) to enable or facilitate compliance with a statutory requirement specified in the regulations, - (b) to enable or facilitate compliance with a requirement of a rule of law specified in the regulations, or - (c) to facilitate the exercise of statutory functions specified in the regulations. - (3) The regulations may - (a) specify the manner and form in which the information may be disclosed, and - (b) impose restrictions on the use and further disclosure of information disclosed under the regulations. - (4) A disclosure authorised by the regulations does not breach- - (a) any obligation of confidence owed by the database operator, or - (b) any other restriction on the disclosure of information (however imposed). - (5) Nothing in this section or the regulations authorises the making of a disclosure that would contravene the data protection legislation (but in determining whether a disclosure would do so, take into account the powers conferred by this section and the regulations). - (6) A person commits an offence if the person knowingly or recklessly discloses restricted information in contravention of- - (a) subsection (1), or - (b) a restriction on further disclosure imposed by regulations under this section. - (7) A person guilty of an offence under subsection (6) is liable on summary conviction to a fine. - (8) In this section- - "data protection legislation" has the same meaning as in the Data Protection Act 2018 (see section 3 of that Act);

+"restricted information" means information that -

+- (a) is not made available to the public by virtue of regulations under section 78, and - (b) relates to and identifies a particular person (including a body corporate). - (9) For the purposes of subsection (8) information identifies a particular person if the identity of that person- - (a) is specified in the information, - (b) can be deduced from the information, or - (c) can be deduced from the information taken together with any other information.